Contrast-Security-OSS/docs/content/installation/setup/installation/UsingZooKeeperProperties.md

 In this case, ZooKeeper responds with ```imok```.
 You can also use other [four letter words](https://zookeeper.apache.org/doc/r3.1.2/zookeeperAdmin.html#sc_zkCommands) as ZooKeeper commands.

-> **Note:** ZooKeeper is accessible through the network, anyone who has access to the ZooKeeper node can view your Contrast settings.
+> **Note:** ZooKeeper is accessible through the network; as a result, anyone who has access to the ZooKeeper node can view your Contrast settings.
 You can address this by allowing only specified Contrast/Administrator nodes to access the ZooKeeper node.

 ## Configuration

-### Step One: Shutdown Contrast
+### Step One: Shut down Contrast
 In Linux, stop Contrast by running ```contrast-server stop```.
 For more information about how to stop Contrast, refer to [this article](installation-setup.html#run).

 ### Step Two: Enable ZooKeeper